artem78/AutoScreenshot/docs/README.md

 * Automatic capture can be started on Windows startup
 * Multiple screens support
 * High DPI support
+* Can execute custom command after screenshot was taken
 * Absolutely free and open source

 ## Screenshots